-- i.
-Support increased federal support for TANF/CalWORKS subsidized employment programs. - ii.
-Support more flexible work participation requirement measures to give credit for client engagement and for work activities not meeting the current thresholds. - iii.
-Support the ability of states to provide and receive federal support for vocational education and career technical training for longer than 12 months. - iv.
-Support new federal measures demonstrating success in meeting outcomes rather than processes that would align with the CalWORKs Outcomes and Accountability Review (CalOAR) process underway in the state. - v.
-Support federal efforts aligning with the goals and vision of the CalWORKs 2.0 Strategic Initiative to better meet the needs of individual families and support families in a more holistic way.
+- i) Support increased federal support for TANF/CalWORKS subsidized employment programs. - ii) Support more flexible work participation requirement measures to give credit for client engagement and for work activities not meeting the current thresholds. - iii) Support the ability of states to provide and receive federal support for vocational education and career technical training for longer than 12 months.

-q.
-Supplemental Nutrition Assistance Program (SNAP)
+t) Supplemental Nutrition Assistance Program (SNAP)

-- Oppose proposed rules to limit eligibility, reduce benefits and/or limit state and county flexibility in administering the Supplemental Nutrition Assistance Program (SNAP/CalFresh). - ii.
-Oppose efforts to block grant or otherwise limit the federal contribution to SNAP/CalFresh. - iii.
-Oppose federal mandates to require states to increase SNAP/CalFresh work requirements. - iv.
-Support extending Able Bodied Adults Without Dependents work requirement waivers for as many counties and sub-county regions as possible.

-- v.
-Support further collaboration with the federal government and national partners to increase outreach and enrollment for SNAP/CalFresh, especially in underserved populations such as students, former foster youth, non-English-speaking populations and seniors. - vi.
-Support provisions to further streamline and simplify federal requirements for SNAP/CalFresh recipients to enhance enrollment and retention. - vii.
-Support additional flexibility for states to align SNAP/CalFresh eligibility and processes with state TANF/CalWORKS programs. - viii.
-Support efforts to improve timeliness of data provided by the Food and Nutrition Services (FNS) to states for use in administering SNAP/CalFresh. - r.
-Support the Older Americans Act (OAA) Support the Older Americans Act (OAA) and increased federal funding for the OAA programs.
-The Act established a national network of Area Agencies on Aging (AAA) which oversee a variety of social services for seniors, including nutrition, elder abuse prevention, legal services and advocacy, and caregiver resources.
-The OAA is not adequately funded and does not reflect the need for senior services or the population growth of people over age 60.
-With the limited state funding to support California's AAA programs, it is critical that the federal funding expand to support senior services.
+- Oppose proposed rules to limit eligibility, reduce benefits and/or limit state and county flexibility in administering the Supplemental Nutrition Assistance Program (SNAP/CalFresh). - ii) Oppose efforts to block grant or otherwise limit the federal contribution to SNAP/CalFresh. - iii) Oppose federal mandates to require states to increase SNAP/CalFresh work requirements. - iv) Support a thorough review and updates to the U.S. Department of Agriculture's (USDA) Thrifty Food Plan (TFP) to more accurately account for the cost of food, dietary needs, purchasing patterns and regional differences in food costs, housing and medical care, which affect the purchasing power of Supplemental Nutrition Assistance Program (SNAP) benefits. - v) Support increased nutritional supplementation efforts at the state and federal levels, including increased aid, longer terms of aid, and increased access for those in need. - vi) Support extending Able Bodied Adults Without Dependents work requirement waivers for as many counties and sub-county regions as possible. - vii) Support further collaboration with the federal government and national partners to increase outreach and enrollment for SNAP/CalFresh, especially in underserved populations such as students, former foster youth, non-English-speaking populations and seniors. - viii)Support provisions to further streamline and simplify federal requirements for SNAP/CalFresh recipients to enhance enrollment and retention. - ix) Support additional flexibility for states to align SNAP/CalFresh eligibility and processes with state TANF/CalWORKS programs. - x) Support efforts to improve timeliness of data provided by the Food and Nutrition Services (FNS) to states for use in administering SNAP/CalFresh.

-s.
-Support Adult and Disability Services -
+u) Support Adult and Disability Services